chipzoller/hugo-clarity/README.md

 ```
 ### Float Images to the left

-To make an image inline, append `:left` to its alt text.
+To make a blog image inline, append `:left` to its alt text.

 #### Example: